SahilChachra/Tubers-LCO/Readme_help.md

 #### 8. include - {% load static %} if we are loading anything from static from a page

 ## Setting up Slider for the homepage
-#### 1. Created Slider class with fields that are required to be stored in the database
+#### 1. Created Slider class with fields that are required to be stored in the database in models.py
 #### 2. Register the model to Django Admin in admin page(add the code) and then run -> python manage.py makemigrations and then -> python manage.py migrate
-#### 3. Note - migrations to be made for every entry to database
+#### 3. Note - migrations to be made for every entry to database(every change to database schema)
 #### 4. Now add data from admin panel
 #### 5. Show all this in the webpage
 #### 6. Add code to views and pass data for specific page